Lisa17-10/Lisa17-10.github.io/potm.md

 **Photo of September, 2024**

 <img src="/assets/img/POTM/2024/9.jpg" width="100%"/>
-*<span style="font-size: 0.75em;">'Moth Monday!' photographed by Pratyay: My old friend, White-winged Sphinx, nectaring on Common Vetch.</span>*
+*<span style="font-size: 0.75em;">'The glowing wings' photographed by Pratyay: When the light strikes the Gulf Fritilary's wings from the top, it glows!
+Enjoyed photographing this beauty sitting at a dark spot toplit a little bit by the midday sun!</span>*
 <br>
 <br>
 <br>